 How to make gluten free monster cookies

-- First, mix the dry ingredients (oat flour, oats, baking soda and salt) in a separate bowl.
+- First, mix the dry ingredients (oat flour, quick gluten free oats, baking soda and salt) in a separate bowl.

-- Mix the butter, peanut butter, eggs, vanilla and brown sugar separately.
+- Mix the butter, gluten free peanut butter, egg and egg yolk, vanilla and brown sugar separately.
 This makes it easier to get the lumps out of the brown sugar.

-- Mix the cookie dough until just combined.
+- Mix the dry ingredients into the wet until just combined.

 - Add the chips and candies, and mix again gently to combine.